kritij19/100-days-of-code/README.md

 19. **ISS Overhead Project**- Sends a mail to the user to look up if ISS is near your location in night (That's when it's visible) *(Day 33)*
 20. **Quizzler App**- Quiz using OOP.
 Questions extracted from OpenTriviaDatabase API.
 GUI made using Tkinter. *(Day 34)*
 21. **Automated Rain Alert Project**- Sends the user a text message if its going to rain in the next 12 hrs.
 Weather data from the Open Weather Map.
 Sends text message via twilio. *(Day 35)*
-22. **Stock Trading News Alert project** - Sends you a text message with 3 latest headlines and percentage change in price if there is significant change in stock price within the last two days *(Day 36)*
+22. **Stock Trading News Alert project** - Sends you a text message with 3 latest headlines and percentage change in price in case there is a significant change in stock price within the last two days *(Day 36)*